SiliconLabs/wiseconnect-wifi-bt-sdk/examples/snippets/wlan/enterprise_client/readme.md

 Refer [Getting started with EFX32](https://docs.silabs.com/rs9116-wiseconnect/latest/wifibt-wc-getting-started-with-efx32/)

-- Open Simplicity Studio and import the project from `<SDK>/examples/snippets/wlan/enterprise_client/projects`
+- Open Simplicity Studio and import the EFR32/EFM32 project from `<SDK>/examples/snippets/wlan/enterprise_client/projects`
-- Select the appropriate .slsproj as per the Radio Board type mentioned in **Section 3.3**
+    - Select the appropriate .slsproj as per Radio Board type mentioned in **Section 3.3** for EFR32 board.
+   (or)
+    - Select the *.brd2204a-gg11.slsproj  for EFM32GG11 board.
 - Compile and flash the project in to Host MCU
 - Debug the project
 - Check for the RESET pin: